 The chilli-patrolling efforts are utilised with chilli brick burning, elephant restraining fences, as well as the use of safe-grain stores which elephants cannot break into.
 These initiatives, combined with support from the local community, have been key to the success of the project.
 During this year’s farming season, over 3,000 incidences of human-elephant conflict were averted – 1,363 of these being in the Kakumbi Chiefdom.

 Due to the success of the project, CSL are planning on increasing the number of patrollers to 30 for next year’s crop-growing season to continue working side by side with the community to minimise this conflict.

 Emma Robinson, HWC Program Manager says: “The nine chilli patrollers achieved 1,333 man-nights, firing 839 chilli ping pong balls to deter over 1,363 elephants in four months.
 This real practical help makes such a difference to the farmers, who are supportive of the project.
 In return, they help the patrollers by clearing pathways to their fields, so they can move around easily and safely after dark.
 They also increase the patrollers effectiveness by raising an early warning when they see approaching elephants.
 Not surprisingly, it’s much easier to move an elephant on, before its found a plentiful supply of deliciousness.”

 “Before the patrollers started, farmers could lose their entire harvest, whereas working with the chilli patrollers they will always harvest at least two bags of maize.
 We hope that by increasing the number of patrollers next year and adding a fourth chiefdom, we will be able to see the benefits of reduced human-elephant conflict, reaching even more farmers.”

-To find out more about this project which is supported by Flatdogs Camp, WWF Zambia and The High Five Club, please visit www.cslzambia.org.
+To find out more about this, please visit www.cslzambia.org.